DesignPLUS Flashcards

 After clicking on the Flashcards button, that interface will be added to the RCE.

-• While editing your content page, the flashcards interface may not look exactly like what you and your students will see after the page is saved.
+• While editing your content page, the Flashcards interface may not look exactly like what you and your students will see after the page is saved.
 This is by design.

 A screenshot of the Canvas LMS Rich Content Editor (RCE) interface showing top menus (Edit, View, Insert, Format, Tools, Table) and a standard formatting toolbar.
 Inserted within the content area is a structured Flashcards tool template, defined by hierarchical dashed purple borders, with the overall container labeled "Flashcards" in the upper right.
 The layout features an "Instructions" section followed by a "Description List" area containing two rows of side-by-side placeholder content.
 The first row includes a left box labeled "Flashcard Term" with centered placeholder text "Flashcard Term 1" and an adjacent right box labeled "Flashcard Description" with centered text "Flashcard Description 1".
 The second row mirrors this setup with "Flashcard Term 2" and "Flashcard Description 2" text in their respective term and description boxes.